A Test for Separability in Covariance Operators of Random Surfaces: Estimation and asymptotic properties

-\begin{Remark} {\rm Although the proposed estimator is based on the norm of the complete covariance kernel $c$, numerically we do not need to store the complete covariance kernel.
-For example, we obtain for the first term of the statistic $\hat D_N$ the representation
+and was used by \citet{Aston2017}. \item[(b)] Although the proposed estimator is based on the norm of the complete covariance kernel $c$, numerically we do not need to store the complete covariance kernel.
+For example, we obtain for the first term of the statistic $\widehat D_N$ the representation

-All other terms of the estimator in \eqref{estDN} and the variance estimator \eqref{eq:est_var} can be represented similarly using simple matrix operations on the data matrix without storing the full or marginal covariance kernels.} \end{Remark}
+All other terms of the estimator in \eqref{estDN} can be represented similarly using simple matrix operations on the data matrix without storing the full or marginal covariance kernels. \end{itemize} } \end{Remark}}